liruihui/Reading_List/README.md

 * **InstaGAN**: Sangwoo Mo, et al. "INSTANCE-AWARE IMAGE-TO-IMAGE TRANSLATION " In 2019 ICLR

-* **RGAN**: Alexia Jolicoeur-Martineau.
-"The relativistic discriminator: a key element missing from standard GAN" In 2019 ICLR
+* **RGAN**: Alexia Jolicoeur-Martineau, et al. "The relativistic discriminator: a key element missing from standard GAN" In 2019 ICLR
+* **Pixel-Shuffer**: Wenzhe Shi, et al. "Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network" In CVPR 2016
+* **Degradation GAN**: Adrian Bulat et al."To learn image super-resolution, use a GAN to learn how to do image degradation first."
+In ECCV 2018